Authors Guild, Inc. v. Google, Inc.: Settlement criticisms

 In the US, several organizations who took no part of the settlement, such as the American Society of Journalists and Authors, criticized the settlement fundamentally.
 Moreover, the New York book settlement was not restricted to U.S. authors, but relevant to authors of the whole world.
 This led to objections even on the level of some European governments and critical voices in many European newspapers.
 The estate of John Steinbeck argued for and was granted an additional four-month extension for the class to file objections, putting the deadline into October 2009 and with Judge Chin expected to evaluate the settlement in November.

 Primary criticism of the settlement was related to copyright.
 Siva Vaidhyanathan, associate professor of Media Studies and Law at the University of Virginia, has argued that the project poses a danger for the doctrine of fair use as the fair use claims are arguably so excessive that it may cause a judicial limitation of that right.
 American author Ursula K. Le Guin announced on her website her resignation from the Authors' Guild over the settlement, claiming the leadership of the Guild had "sold us [its members] down the river" and that the settlement threatened "the whole concept of copyright."
 She launched a petition against the settlement, which was signed by almost 300 authors.

-Censorship was also raised as a major issue, as respondents argued Google was creating a content management system that could remove material as easily as they could add it. and will have the power to remove inappropriate books the same way that it is able to remove inappropriate movies from YouTube.
+Censorship was also raised as a major issue, as respondents argued Google was creating a content management system that could remove material as easily as they could add it, and would have the power to remove books the same way that it is able to remove videos from YouTube, with no controlling mechanisms outside Google itself.
 Organizations such as the International Federation of Library Associations and Institutions and the Electronic Frontier Foundation (EFF) fear that pressure from governments and special interest groups could lead to the censorship of certain books and that there is public interest in protecting the scans from being buried behind Google's ranking system.